Posted by IKO Community Management on July 11, 2019 at 9:00 AM

 - Play Tourist – If your town or county has a visitor’s center stop by and grab some pamphlets and a visitor’s guide.
 Even if you’ve lived in your city for 10 years, you may be missing out on some of its treasures.
 Let your children browse the pamphlet racks and choose out some attractions that they’d like to visit.

 - Go Wild! – National and state parks are great places to take your family.
 They offer hiking, nature trails, picnic areas and playgrounds.
 Some may have beaches and lakes or other opportunities for water play and sports.
 Check the website to see if they have kayak and canoe rentals.
-Trail maps are often posted online, so check them out before hand.
-Remember, if you’re bringing anything into the park with you; make sure it leaves with you when the day is done.
+Trail maps are often posted online, so check them out beforehand.
+Remember, if you’re bringing anything into the park with you, make sure it leaves with you when the day is done.
 Check out Leave No Trace’s website for more information.
 Parks are a great place to teach your family about nature!
-Bring a plant or animal guidebook for your region and see how many species your children can identify during your visit.
+Bring a plant or animal guidebook for your region and see how many species your children can identify during your visit or download one of the many apps that now provide great resources like information and pictures.

 - A Blast from the Past – Visit a regional battlefield or history museum!
 Many battlefields hold reenactments during the summer months.
 Kids will enjoy seeing the actors in their period costumes and will be able to ask them questions about the event being reenacted as well as the items in the actors’ camp, which will be staged to be historically accurate.
 If there isn’t a reenactment, many parks have rangers or volunteers that give tours to visiting families.
 Museums are a great indoor alternative.
 Museums are a wealth of local historical information.
 You’ll be able to see pictures of your area from the past.
 See if you or your children can identify where the picture was taken (if it’s not stated) and compare how the area looks now with the photograph.